-How to book lowest train fares
+How to book the lowest train fares

 Advice on how to get the lowest ski train and snow train fares, and save money on ski holidays by train